 7.3.4 GVDD Supply

-The GVDD Supply is used to power the gates of the output full bridge transistors.
-It can also be used to supply the PLIMIT voltage divider circuit.
+The GVDD supply powers the gates of the output full bridge transistors and can also used to supply the PLIMIT voltage divider circuit.
 Add a 1-μF capacitor to ground at this pin.

 7.3.5 DC Detect